pypa/pipx/testdata/tests_packages/README.md

 `tests_primary_packages.txt` is the master list, containing all packages installed or injected in the pipx tests `tests`.
-Platform-specific list files listing both these primary packages and additionally all their dependencies are generated from it.
+Platform-specific list files listing both these primary packages and their dependencies are generated from it.
 These platform-specific list files are used to populate the directory `.pipx_tests/package_cache`.

 # Generating the platform-specific lists from the master list